Coolpig9/szs-tool-with-args/README.md

 Compress and decompress SZS files with the Yaz0 compression

 ## Compatibility
 **FOR USE WITH NINTENDO 3DS GAMES ONLY**.
-The `.szs` files from a Wii game **will not work**.
+The `.szs` files from a Wii game **will not work**. (and intended for use on super mario 3d land)

 ## Future plans
 -Port it to linux
--readding decompressing (i deleated decompressing becuse i recode this to work in my program)
+-re adding decompressing (i deleated decompressing because i recode this to work in my program)

 ## Compressing
 to compress simply type
-"wine SZS-tool input-folder output-folder" if your runing windows dont put wine in front
+"wine SZS-tool input-folder output-folder" if your runing windows dont put "wine" in front

 ## Decompressing
 -you cant at the moment cus i deleated it (will bring it back tho)